 With your Consent

 8. Communications preferences

-9. Correcting and updating your information
+9. Your Rights and Choices; Correcting and updating your information

 Customers may update or change their registration information by editing their user or organization record.
 To update a user profile, please login to https://www.singleops.com with your SingleOps username and password and click “Admin” and then click “Users.”
 To update an organization’s information, please login to https://www.singleops.com with your SingleOps username and password and select “Admin” and then select “Company.”

-10. Customer Data
+10. Client Data

-SingleOps uses robust security measures to protect Customer Data from unauthorized access, maintain data accuracy, and help ensure the appropriate use of Customer Data.
-SingleOps also implements an advanced security method based on dynamic data and encoded session identifications, and the Company hosts its Web sites in a secure server environment that uses firewalls, intrusion detection systems, and other advanced technology to prevent interference or access from outside intruders.
+SingleOps uses reasonable security measures to protect Customer Data from unauthorized access, to maintain data accuracy, and to help ensure the appropriate use of Customer Data.
+SingleOps also implements a security method based on dynamic data and encoded session identifications, and SingleOps hosts its websites in a secure server environment that uses firewalls, intrusion detection systems, and other technology to prevent interference or access from outside intruders.

-13. Contacting us
+14. Contacting us